-5.1 Blasting Pressure (pilot regulator) - Figure 16
+5.1 Blasting Pressure (pilot regulator)

-- 5.1.1 The pilot pressure regulator, located on the top-left side of the cabinet, enables the user to adjust blasting pressure to suit the application.
-The suitable pressure for most purposes is around 40-50 psi.
-Lower pressures may be required on delicate substrates, and will reduce media breakdown.
-Higher pressure may be required for difficult media blasting jobs on durable substrates, but will increase media breakdown.
-Optimal production can only be achieved when pressure is carefully monitored. - 5.1.2 When blasting below 40 psi, first pressurize the blast machine at 40 psi, and then turn the pressure to the required setting before blasting the part.
-If the initial pressure is below 40 psi, the pop-up valve may not seal.

-- 5.1.3 Pressure registers on the gauge only while blasting.
-While holding the nozzle securely, begin blasting and adjust air pressure at the pilot regulator located on the top, left side of the cabinet. - 5.1.4 To adjust pressure, unlock the knob by pulling it out, as shown in Figure 16, and turn it clockwise to increase pressure or counter-clockwise to decrease pressure.
+- 5.1.1 The pilot pressure regulator (located on the top-left side of the cabinet), enables the user to adjust blasting pressure to suit the application.
+The suitable pressure for most purposes is about 80 psi.
+Lower pressures may be required on delicate substrates and will reduce media breakdown.
+Higher pressure may be required for difficult blasting jobs on durable substrates, but will increase media breakdown.
+Optimal production can only be achieved when pressure is carefully monitored. - 5.1.2 When blasting below 40 psi, first pressurize the blast machine at 40 psi and then turn the pressure to the required setting before blasting the part.
+If the initial pressure is below 40 psi, the pop-up valve may not seal. - 5.1.3 Pressure registers on the gauge only while blasting.
+While holding the nozzle securely, begin blasting and adjust air pressure at the pilot regulator. - 5.1.4 To adjust pressure, unlock the knob by pulling it out, as shown in Figure 18, and turn it clockwise to increase pressure or counterclockwise to decrease pressure.
 Once operating pressure is set, push the knob in to lock it and maintain the setting.

-5.2 Media Metering (media flow) - Figure 17
+5.2 Media Metering (media flow) - Figure 19